thaliaarchi/config/git/git.md

 ## GitHub SSH key

-Generate an SSH key and add it to your config:
+Generate an SSH key and add it to your SSH config:

 ```sh
 ssh-keygen -t rsa -b 8192 -a 100 -f ~/.ssh/id_github